Freddsle/ComBatFed/README.md

    <em>ComBatFed workflow </em>
 </p>

-For detailed usage instructions and implementation information, refer to the [How To Guide](https://freddsle.github.io/ComBatFed/docs/how_to_guide.html) and the [README](https://freddsle.github.io/ComBatFed/batchcorrection/).
+For detailed usage instructions and implementation information, refer to the [README How To Guide](https://freddsle.github.io/ComBatFed/batchcorrection/).

 ---